 Comparison of the truss network measurements of fish from different salinities were useful for understanding the variation in the shape and structure of the fish (Strauss & Bookstein,1982).
 The present results of the truss measurements of M. cyprinoides indicated morphometric variation among fish from different salinities.
 Analysis of the variance indicated a greater shape variation in the caudal region and in the dorsal top region of the fish.
 Significant difference (P< 0.05) was observed for each landmark distances between the fish from three habitats.
 This indicated that salinity affected the morphometry in the fish.
-Iqbal et al., (2024) studied habitat salinity and source induced variation in Mystus gulio and obtained siml=ilar results as in the present study and indicated that the body shape of fish varied when salinity changed.
+Iqbal et al., (2024) studied habitat salinity and source induced variation in Mystus gulio and obtained simlilar results as in the present study and indicated that the body shape of fish varied when salinity changed.
 Salinity effects on the growth and morphometry of Egyptian Artemia was studied by El-Bermawi et al., (2004), and explained that the morphometric traits altered with salinity change.
 These studies were also in accordance with the present results.

 M. cyprnoides being a migratory fish had to face different osmotic as well as morphometric challenges that aided in its successful acclimation to different salinities.
 The growth of the fish was more favored in the estuarine or saline habitats as smaller size fish were seen in the freshwater habitat.
 The length weight relationship indicated a negative allometric growth but the good correlation was observed between the two factors which indicated the effect of some other factors that affected the weight gain in fish when compared to length.
 Condition factor values depicted a good living conditions of the fish which were favorable for their growth and development.
 The salinity also affected the morphometry of the fish species.
 The shape variations were observed between the fish species.
 Thus it could be concluded that the morphometry and the length and weight of the fish varied with salinity.
+Purpose of this study is to identify / separate the stocks.
+There should be some Discussion on it.

 5. CONCLUSION

 The Megalops cyprinoides collected from the three different habitats - freshwater, brackish water and saltwater salinities were different in size and the statistical analyses revealed a significant difference in the morphometry and size of the fish at different salinities.
-The values of the relative condition factor indicated good living conditions of the fish and that the fish were thriving well in the respective waters.
+The values of the relative condition factor indicated good good body health of the fish and that the fish were thriving well in the respective waters.
 The value of the ‘b’ obtained from linear equation of length weight relationship was less than 3 that indicated negative allometric growth and may be due to the increase in the gonad size which increases the weight of the fish when compared to the length.

 COMPETING INTEREST